- Does not require probate, but

 |Actions Become Final||4 months after entry of Order of Adjudication||Upon (or 30 days after) filing Declaration of Completion of Probate, following end of 4-month Creditor’s Claim period|

 |Advantages||Simplicity||1.
 Centralized management due to PR: More likely that creditor and tax issues will be handled promptly and correctly; common issues (eg, payment of debts, costs of administration, and taxes; asset sales; etc.) can be handled more effectively.
 2. Procedure in place to deal effectively with disagreements, eg, by creditors or among takers.
 3. Allows for substantially shortened creditor’s claims period.
 4. Provides more effectively for family support for surviving spouse or children.|

 Given the similarity of requirements between the two procedures together with the additional benefits obtained from using a traditional probate procedure, most people choose to forgo an Adjudication in favor of a Traditional Probate with Nonintervention Powers in order to obtain its specific advantages.
 An Adjudication, however, might be advantageous (due to its simplicity) in limited circumstances, such as:

-In effect, your grant of Nonintervention Powers by the Court and your ability to probate Descendant’s estate using Nonintervention Powers are what should allow you to “do it yourself” without necessarily engaging an attorney.
+In effect, your grant of Nonintervention Powers by the Court and your ability to probate Decedent’s estate using Nonintervention Powers are what should allow you to “do it yourself” without necessarily engaging an attorney.

 (Unusual & Arcane — Ignore If Not Relevant)